hiveot/hub/docs/TD Challenges.md

 19. How to describe basic vs advanced properties, events and actions in the TD?
 [Ambiguous, unsolved] Use case: human consumers might be interested in some properties, events or actions but not all of them.
 The human consumer should be able to just look at the essential data without being overwhelmed with more advanced ones.
 Some zwave devices have close to 100 properties of which only a handful are useful to the regular consumer.
 How to differentiate them?
     * Note: also check out https://webthings.io/schemas/
-    * option1: use the ht vocabulary to indicate basic properties.
-This is not compatible with anything.
+    * option1: use the hiveot vocabulary to indicate basic properties using @type and the hiveot @context vocabulary. 'sensor', 'actuator'
-    * option2: add to the @context.
-Yeah ... in reality still not compatible with anything.
+    * option2: add a custom field 'isSensor' and 'isActuator' to property affordance to differentiate configuration from sensor/actuator type properties
     * option3: start an initiative to combine all existing ontologies into a single world wide accepted ontology, vocabulary and classification of the majority of IoT devices with their properties, events and actions.
 Great idea, ... but erm, this looks like a lot of work, unless you enjoy herding cats as a hobby.
     * Option4: push the problem to the client.
 Maybe use @type to identify which properties are considered important.
 This requires standardization of property @type which doesn't exist.

-20. Can authorization rules (eg required roles) be applied to a TD? [not supported] Use case: Only show allowed actions to a user based on their authorization.
+20. Can authorization rules (eg required roles) be applied to a TD? [not supported] Use case: Only show allowed actions and properties to a user based on their authorization.
 * This is not supported in WoT TD
 * Option 1: Take a 'capabilities' approach.
 Split services in groups with each group allowing a role to use.
 For example, admin vs consumer roles.
-Each group is defined as a service Thing.
+Each group is defined as a service with its own TD.
 The TD can include a custom field indicating which role a Thing allows.
 * Option 2: The service programmatically tells the authz service which roles can use a Thing it publishes.
 An admin can potentially override this in the authz service.
 * Option 3: Add custom 'allow' and 'deny' fields to each action that lists which roles are allowed/denied invoking an action.